 Martin WE.
 Brown v.
 Board of Education: a brief history with documents.
+Vol. Bedford series in history and culture.
 Boston: Bedford/St. Martin's; 1998.

 Mayer MS. With Much Deliberation and Some Speed: Eisenhower and the Brown Decision.
 The Journal of Southern History.
 1986;52(1).